Were Chelsea Paterson and her friends “wrongfully evicted” from their room in Boston?

 We walked around until we were able to find another hotel with vacancy — a mere $600 later.

-Paterson says she spoke with the manager on duty at the time of the complaint “… before he conveniently disappeared and was unavailable.”
+Paterson says she spoke with the manager on duty at the time of the warning “… before he conveniently disappeared and was unavailable.”
 Now, she’d like to know who to complain to.

 Our advocates are trying to help, advising her to file a complaint to the hotel and its management and, as always, to put everything in writing.